thycotic/privman-docs/computer-groups/local-security/ls-local-users.md

 1. Set the rules pertaining to the user's password.
 Managed user accounts require an initial password when created.
 1. Click __Save Changes__.

-While editing a user you can change the account User Name, add details like the full name of the user, you may disable the account or update the schedule that pushes out modifications to endpoints.
+While editing a user, you can change the account User Name, add details like the full name of the user, disable the account, or update the schedule that pushes out modifications to endpoints.

 The most important part of managing a user is setting a one-time password for the account.
 This means that any user of the account is no longer able to access the account with the former password, effectively locking a user out of the account unless they contact the Privilege Manager Local Security Helpdesk.